-As of December 31, 2016 and 2015, such instruments were comprised entirely of Eurodollar futures contracts.
-During the year ended December 31, 2015, the Company entered into, and settled before the end of the year, a T-Note futures contract.
+As of December 31, 2017 and 2016, such instruments were comprised entirely of Eurodollar futures contracts.
 Eurodollar and T-Note futures are cash settled futures contracts on an interest rate, with gains or losses credited or charged to the Company's account on a daily basis and reflected in earnings as they occur.
 A minimum balance, or "margin", is required to be maintained in the account on a daily basis.
 The Company is exposed to the changes in value of the futures by the amount of margin held by the broker.
 This margin represents the collateral the Company has posted for its open positions and is recorded on the consolidated balance sheets as part of restricted cash.

 Eurodollar and T-Note futures are cash settled futures contracts on an interest rate, with gains and losses credited or charged to the Company's cash accounts on a daily basis.
 A minimum balance, or "margin", is required to be maintained in the account on a daily basis.
-The tables below present information related to the Company's Eurodollar futures positions at December 31, 2016 and December 31, 2015.
+The tables below present information related to the Company's Eurodollar futures positions at December 31, 2017 and December 31, 2016.